Skip to navigation Skip to content

 1

-If the customer has supplied evidence indicating they are meeting the study load requirements under the aggregation of study load rules:
+If the customer has supplied evidence indicating they are meeting the study-load requirements over the entire aggregated enrolment period under the aggregation of study-load rules:

 Go to Step 2.